What is Color Ball tennis?

 The Color Ball Rating (CBR Rating) is a rating for 12 and under players who play red, orange, and green ball matches and tournaments.
 The CBR Rating ranges from red (R1) to orange (O1 or O2), and finally, green (G1, G2, or G3).

-Players make progress toward their eventual UTR Rating for yellow ball by doing three things: playing often, playing well, and competing in the next color ball level events when they are ready.
+Players make progress toward their eventual UTR Rating for the yellow ball by doing three things: playing often, playing well, and competing in the next color ball level events when they are ready.

 Note: This rating is known as Coloured Ball Rating in Australia, the UK, and Canada.
 Parents are required to register on behalf of their child.
 You can refer to our article here on how to create a profile for them.

 Once completed, the CBR Rating will populate.
-If the player has already played some red, orange, or green ball matches and/or tournaments, you might be able to even find and claim the profile with current results and receive a CBR Rating.
+If the player has already played some red, orange, or green ball matches and/or tournaments, you might be able to find and claim the profile with current results and receive a CBR Rating.

 From the mobile app or web browser, go to the main profile page then click the “Get Rated” button.
 If the player is under 12 years old, the parent and/or guardian will be required to answer the two simple questions, “Are you a color ball player?” and if yes, the parent will be prompted to answer the following question, “What ball type do you mostly play with currently?”